 After launching the minimum viable product, I began to conduct user interviews with everyone who wanted to try the product.
 To do the user research well, I created a whiteboard called User Research, where I stored knowledge related to user research, as well as wrote the questions we would ask during interviews and the purpose of each question into cards.
 When I interviewed users, I would look at the cards on this whiteboard to ensure that I did not miss important questions.

-For each user I interviewed, I would create a new card to record the interview content.
+For each user I interviewed, I created a separate card to record the interview content.
 Over time, I accumulated hundreds of user interview cards.
-To find important patterns and clues in these user interviews, I created a sub-whiteboard under the User Research whiteboard, and spread all these interview cards out for comparison.
-Once I found a group of users with very similar use cases, I would group them together using Sections or create a sub-whiteboard for them specifically for analysis.
+To identify important patterns and clues in these user interviews, I created three sub-whiteboards under the User Research whiteboard: User Note, Feature Request, and Jobs to be done.

 User Communication Documents

-In addition to writing texts for users, I also enjoy recording my ideas and writing blog articles in my spare time.
-For example, I created a whiteboard called Startup Diary, where I put ideas or stories that I think are worth recording when building the company.
-Many of the cards here are only two or three sentences long, but when I accumulate more and more cards, I combine multiple cards into one article.
+In addition to writing texts for users, I also enjoy documenting what I have learned in my work.
+For example, I created a whiteboard called My Startup Diary specifically to record ideas or events that I find worth documenting, and I organize them from left to right by year.
+Many cards are just a couple of sentences long, but as I accumulate more cards, I merge them into an article.
 To make this process easier, I asked our engineer to develop the right sidebar feature, which allows me to place reference cards on the right side when writing an article on the left.

 The following image is a sub-whiteboard related to the "Startup" topic.
 You can see that all the articles are placed in the same space at a glance, which looks very comfortable to me.